 The Venezia Hua Hin

-Venezia is a Venice theme small amusement park and attraction to visit in Hua Hin and probably worth listed in your one-day trip plan.
-You will need tickets to enter the place.
+Venezia is a Venice theme small amusement park and attraction to visit in Hua Hin and probably worth listed in the itinerary or one-day trip plan.
+Entry tickets are required to enter the place.
 There are many activities which are suitable for children and adults such as the gondola, 3D gallery, upside down gallery and many more.

 I had a lot of fun and we spent about an hour and a half exploring Venezia.

-I’m not sure if the name Pineapple Club is correct but here you can shop from anything from souvenirs, clothes and eating out.
+Plearn Wan is the correct name, it is an open-air mall museum-like shopping area.
+Here we can shop from anything from souvenirs, clothes and eating out.
 I bought one T-shirt for just 80baht at the shop here and the price is pretty reasonable and cheap.

 After visiting all the sightseeing location, we headed to the Tamarind Market for dinner.
 The concept here is similar to the one in Malaysia but with better quality, find a place to sit, and then order the food.